-As leaders in Young Living, James and I strive to operate our business, as well as our household, from a thoroughly Christian worldview.
-Because people know that about us, we have frequently been asked about our thoughts on how we as Christians should or shouldn’t interact with secular companies as employees, as customers, or, in our case, as network marketing professionals.
+As a pastor’s wife and a leader in Young Living, I strive to operate my business, as well as the rest of my life, from a thoroughly Christian worldview.
+Because people know that about me, I am frequently asked about my thoughts on how we as Christians should or shouldn’t interact with secular companies, in our case, as network marketing professionals.

 A Christian Work Ethic